hhaccessibility/hhaccessibility.github.io/app/readme.md

 Database table classes for use with the Eloquent ORM are in the app folder.
 That's hhaccessibility.github.io/app/app to avoid confusion.

 ### Controllers and Routes
-Routes are defined in the routes directory.  routes/web.php defines all the custom routes for now.
+Routes are defined in the routes directory.

 Controller classes are defined in app\Http\Controllers.